Deformities - Injuries

 Carpal tunnel syndrome

-This syndrome is quite frequent in women.
+Carpal tunnel syndrome is quite frequent in women.
 One of the major nerves of the upper extremity (the median nerve) runs at the wrist level along with flexor tendons in the carpal tunnel whose capacity is limited.
 Various space occupying entities can further narrow the canal thus affecting the median nerve.
 The patient may experience pain and complains of numbness, usually nocturnal, of the index and long finger.
 In late stages loss of dexterity is reported.

-Surgery is widely used.
-Usually under local anaesthesia carpal tunnel is incised and the nerve is released.
-Recovery is rapid and the patient returns to his/her preoperative activities within weeks.
+Recovery is rapid and patients return to their preoperative activities within weeks.
 In neglected cases with motor dysfunction of the thumb more sophisticated operations are necessary.

 Surgery can also be done endoscopically thus allowing earlier resume of activities.
-However at 6 months postoperatively all methods yield equal results in terms of grip strength and motions.
+However, at 6 months postoperatively all methods yield equal results in terms of grip strength and motions.

 Long-term outcome after surgery depends on the preoperative duration of symptoms and the degree of pressure on the entrapped nerve.